Last Non-Direct Click Attribution – Definition & How it Work

 When direct traffic quickly converts

 To determine when to use the last non-direct click attribution model, you have to look at the individual customer journey.
-If a customer visits your site from a direct source and makes a decision to buy really quickly, almost as if they already know what they want.
+If a customer visits your site from a direct source and decides to buy really quickly, almost as if they already know what they want.
 Then chances are some other touchpoints have influenced their decision.
 Hence, it’s suitable to use the last non-direct attribution model in this case.

 Some final words